-- Submit an official high school transcript showing the date of graduation and a minimum GPA of 2.0\ from an accredited public or private high school, home school, or proof of high school equivalency (GED).
-High school transcript must include the appropriate college preparatory classes.
+- 1. Submit an official high school transcript showing the date of graduation and a minimum GPA of 2.0 from an accredited public or private high school, home school, or proof of high school equivalency (GED).
 Students without appropriate high school transcripts on file may not be eligible for state or federal aid. - 2.
 Submit a completed and signed application for admission.
-You may apply online or print the needed documents at www.sagu.edu/admissions.
 All prospective students are encouraged to make application as early as possible within 18 months of expected enrollment. - 3.
-Enclose a \$35 non-refundable application fee; this fee is a one-time processing charge. - 4.
+Pay a \$35 non-refundable application fee; this fee is a one-time processing charge. - 4.
 Submit the Minister's Reference Form.
 The form should be from a licensed or ordained minister who has personal knowledge of your Christian lifestyle, ministry, and moral integrity. - 5.
-Submit a well-written essay as described in the application discussing your personal and academic background, salvation experience, ministry involvement and future plans. - 6.
-Submit scores from the American College Test (ACT) or Scholastic Aptitude Test (SAT) taken within the last 5 years.
-The ACT test is preferred.
-The minimum score required for the ACT is a composite of 19\, or a combined SAT Equivalent.
+Submit well-written short answers as described in the application discussing your personal and academic background, salvation experience, ministry involvement and future plans. - 6.
+Submit scores from the American College Test (ACT), Scholastic Aptitude Test (SAT), or the Classic Learning Test (CLT) taken within the last 5 years.
+The The minimum score required for the ACT is a composite of 19, or a combined SAT Equivalent.
 See www.collegeboard.org for SAT to ACT conversion. - 7.
 Submit all transcripts from dual credit course work taken with other institutions, International Baccalaureate transcripts and/or Advanced Placement scores.

-All materials submitted during the admissions process become property of SAGU and will not be returned.
+All materials submitted during the admissions process become property of Nelson University and will not be returned.

-\Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-by-case basis as determined by the Admissions Committee.
+Students that do not meet the minimum academic admissions requirements may be considered for admission on a case-bycase basis as determined by the Admissions Committee.
 Contact your Admissions Counselor for more information.